-Now let me show you some amazing technique I use sometimes to sew invisible hems for silk garments.
-The hem in this case turns out to be absolutely invisible.
+Now let me show you some amazing techniques I use for how to do a blind stitch on silk garments.
+With these techniques, the hem turns out to be absolutely invisible.

-Sometimes I feel like it is simply impossible to spoil an exquisite delicate silk blouse or dress with a line of stitches along the hem.
+I never want to spoil such exquisite fabric (ex: a delicate silk blouse or dress) with a line of stitches along the hem.
 Regular hem finishes just don’t fit the style of the garment.
-But this method is good only for straight hems or only slightly curved.
-So, what are the steps?

-Make sure you your hemline is straight.
-If you would like to know how to cut fabric perfactly straight check out my tutorial “8 simple ways to cut fabric perfectly straight”
+Make sure that your hemline is straight.
+If you would like to know how to cut fabric perfectly straight, check out 8 simple ways to cut fabric perfectly straight.

 Using a special marking pen or chalk, mark a straight line 1.5 – 2 cm from the edge.
-If you need to convert centimeters to inches and fractions visit my conversion calculator here.
+If you need to convert centimeters to inches and fractions, use my conversion calculator here.

 Apply a piece of thinnest knit fusible webbing 1.5 cm wide with an iron.